G’day,

 WOMEN 2015-2021 US Open: 2nd Serve Points Won

 This data set is smaller as there is no data for 2016 & 2020, and 20 matches are missing from 2021.
 But that does not matter at all because the rest of the data is consistent and tells a fascinating story.
-The women at the US Open can only win 45% of their 2nd serve points, which is a big hole in their game.
+The women at the US Open can only win 45% of their 2nd serve points, which represents a big hole in their game.

 Two things really stand out to me from the tables above.